Nesdood007/ssgtools/bin/photogallery/Readme.md

 # Photo Gallery Helper

 This tool generates the necessary Markdown files to use the Index Generator as a Photo Gallery.
+It will not overwrite existing markdown files.

 ## Usage